Lucy Seifert, Life Coach London

 Sulkers won’t talk when they’re unhappy about something but rather go into a long drawn out silence.
 Some genuinely can’t find the words to talk or feel too emotional to talk things over.
 Others resort to the Silent Treatment, an aggressive form of silence designed to make you feel bad.

-Try showing some understanding initially, your interest and willingness to listen when they feel ready to talk.
-If it continues, express how you feel affected by their behaviour.
-“I’m concerned about you and I’m ready to listen when you feel like talking”, while prolonged Silent Treatment requires a more confronting approach.
+Try showing some understanding initially, that you are interested and willing to listen when they feel ready to talk.
+If their silence continues, express how you feel affected by their behaviour, such as: “I’m concerned about you and I’m ready to listen when you feel like talking”.
+Prolonged Silent Treatment may need confronting, to flag up the effect it’s having, asking the reason and how it can be resolved.

 The Next Step